Servostar/Yard/README.md

 It *will* contain features such as:
 1. a COMEFROM keyword (inverse goto)
 2. a ```don't``` code block which never executes
+3. swapped meaning of "" (for single characters) and '' (now for string literal)